open-feature/playground/README.md

 ### Flagsmith

-[Flagsmith](https://flagsmith.com/) is an open-source feature flag and remote config service.
-Flagsmith offers many deployment options including: SaaS, private cloud, and on-premise.
+[Flagsmith](https://flagsmith.com/) is an open source, fully featured, Feature Flag and Remote Config service.
+They support a low latency hosted Edge API, deployment to your own private cloud, or running on-premise.
+Flagsmith makes it easy to create and manage features across web, mobile, and server side applications.

 <details>
   <summary>Follow these steps to setup Flagsmith for the demo:</summary>